Wolfgang Giegerich: Biography

-Redefining psychology
+Thought

-The major goal of this approach is to redefine the notion of psychology (the logos of the soul) as it has emerged as a discipline in Western thought.
+The major goal of Giegerich's approach is to redefine the notion of psychology.
 Giegerich's perspective is influenced by the traditional depth psychologies of Sigmund Freud and Carl Jung, and more recently James Hillman’s archetypal psychology.
 Unlike both Sigmund Freud and Carl Jung, Giegerich argues that the methodology of the empirical sciences is an inadequate basis for the study of psychology.
 Rather, he draws on the phenomenology of Martin Heidegger, the notion of the dialectical movement of consciousness from G. W. F. Hegel, and like Jung, he uses various transformational ideas from medieval alchemy.
-Additionally, in contrast to modern academic psychology and to the various schools of psychotherapy, Giegerich argues for a shift in focus from the individual, whose very definition has changed radically throughout history, to a focus on the cultural mind, evolving zeitgeist, or as he prefers, “the soul,” which is what ultimately gives rise to the changing understandings of what it means to be an ‘individual’.
-It is this movement of soul or a culture's mode of being-in-the-world, which when viewed within a historical context, is the primary interest.
+Additionally, in contrast to modern academic psychology and to the various schools of psychotherapy, Giegerich argues for a shift in focus from the individual to “the soul".

-Accordingly, in Giegerich's theory, the idea of soul does not function as some kind of objective or empirical substrate producing psychological phenomena.
-Rather it is the logical structure of thought as which any phenomena, viewed psychologically, exist.
+In Giegerich's theory, the idea of soul does not function as some kind of objective or empirical substrate producing psychological phenomena.
 As Giegerich states, “There is no such thing as a soul that produces psychological phenomena.
 The phenomena have nothing behind them.
 They have everything they need within themselves, even their own origin, their author or subject.
 ‘The soul’ in my parlance thus does not refer to something real outside of, distinct from, and in addition to psychological phenomenology, but is no more than a still mythologizing, personifying, façon de parler, an expression for the inner soul quality, depth, and internal infinity, of the phenomena themselves as well as for their internal ‘teleology’.”.